 Licensing the Crossed Grain symbol

-The Crossed Grain symbol is a registered trademark and protected across the European Union, Switzerland, Norway, Croatia, Montenegro, Serbia and Bosnia Herzegovina.
+The Crossed Grain Trademark is registered and protected across the European Union, Switzerland, Norway, Croatia, Montenegro, Serbia and Bosnia Herzegovina.

-Manufacturers and retailers will have a distinct commercial advantage in this competitive market as the symbol can only be used under license.
+Manufacturers and retailers will have a distinct commercial advantage in this competitive market as the CGT can only be used under license.
 This applies to food and drink products that meet the criteria of the AOECS Standard.
-The Crossed Grain symbol may be used on packaging, promotional materials, signage and corporate literature directly related to the licensed products and can be displayed in any colour.
+The CGT may be used on packaging, promotional materials, signage and corporate literature directly related to the licensed products and can be displayed in any colour.

 Duration and costs of the license are determined individually by each of our Member societies.
 The license fee will vary according to the turnover of the gluten free products listed in the license.
 All laboratory and audit testing for products to be licensed need to be carried out by accredited establishments and retested on an annual basis.

 Our Member societies have licensed over 22,000 gluten free products that are safe to eat, see page Gluten Free Products under License for more information.

 The use of this trademark protected symbol is strictly monitored by AOECS and its Member societies.
 This is done by subscribing to a worldwide trademark watch service which notifies us of any attempts to register this trademark, or indeed trademarks sufficiently similar to the CGT, so that they can be challenged.
 If a company or producer continues with the unauthorised use of the symbol, opposition proceedings may be initiated.